poltak/poltak.github.io/src/routes/(app)/cv/+page.md

 #### Highlights

-- First time working on a big, established project where I had to figure out how things already worked to add my own contributions.
+- Learned an established product architecture and conventions before shipping production contributions.
-- First time working with a fully remote team.
+- Built rich-text editing functionality with React and Draft.js in a fully remote team.
-- Learning how to use Draft.js to build a highly customizable text editor.

 <br />
 </details>